green-code-initiative/ecoCode-csharp/README.md

 There are several ways you can use the ecoCode analyzers in your .Net projects:
 1. As a NuGet package : https://www.nuget.org/packages/EcoCode/.
+2. As a DotNet Tool to scan existing code bases : https://www.nuget.org/packages/EcoCode.Tool.
-2. As a Visual Studio extension : https://marketplace.visualstudio.com/items?itemName=greencodeinitiative.ecoCode
+3. As a Visual Studio extension : https://marketplace.visualstudio.com/items?itemName=greencodeinitiative.ecoCode.
-3. Coming soon : as a VS Code extension.
+4. Coming soon : as a VS Code extension.
-4. Coming soon : as a .Net CLI Tool to scan existing code bases.
 5. Coming soon : a documentation on how to set up [SonarScanner for .Net](https://docs.sonarsource.com/sonarqube/latest/analyzing-source-code/scanners/sonarscanner-for-dotnet/) and display the EcoCode warnings in [SonarQube](https://www.sonarsource.com/products/sonarqube/).

 🧩 Compatibility
 -----------------

-Both the EcoCode NuGet package and Visual Studio extension target .Net Standard 2.0 and can be used in a wide range of projects.
+Both the ecoCode NuGet package and Visual Studio extension target .Net Standard 2.0 and can be used in a wide range of projects.
 See [Microsoft documentation](https://learn.microsoft.com/en-us/dotnet/standard/net-standard?tabs=net-standard-2-0#select-net-standard-version) for details about the supported .Net Frameworks in .Net Standard 2.0.

+The ecoCode DotNet Tool requires the .Net 8 SDK or newer, as it relies on MSBuild under the hood.

 🌿 EcoCode Rules
 -------------------